Kros-sk/Kros.KORM/README.md

 For using value generators you can use these three methods in `DatabaseConfiguration`:

-- `.UseValueGeneratorOnInsert(new YourGenerator())` - values will be generated on insert to the database.
+- `.UseValueGeneratorOnInsert<YourGenerator>()` - values will be generated on insert to the database.

-- `.UseValueGeneratorOnUpdate(new YourGenerator())` - values will be generated on update to the database.
+- `.UseValueGeneratorOnUpdate<YourGenerator>()` - values will be generated on update to the database.
-- `.UseValueGeneratorOnInsertOrUpdate(new YourGenerator())`  - values will be generated on insert and update to the database.
+- `.UseValueGeneratorOnInsertOrUpdate<YourGenerator>()`  - values will be generated on insert and update to the database.

 ### OnAfterMaterialize